top of page

 thumb as if we see the plants sitting with water or on water hours later rot

 could appear.
-AirPlants love moisture but if constantly in wet conditions they
+AirPlants love moisture but if constantly in wet conditions they may suffer.

 Light: AirPlants love bright but filtered light (April thru October) AirPlants love